Interview with Dorothee Eshin Takatsu

 although many belong to a Buddhist temple community and have a Buddhist

 altar in their homes.
-One reason is that schools are not allowed to teach religion.
-Another is that many temples don't make much effort to teach the teachings.
+One reason is that schools are not allowed to

 Monks who train in the monasteries often don't enter because they believe in